 You don’t have to carry a credit card balance or pay interest every month to show credit card utilization.
 Even if you pay your credit card balances in full every month, simply using your card is enough to show activity.

-While experts recommend keeping your credit card utilization below 35%, it’s important to note that creditors also care about the total dollar amount of your available credit.
-This means that if you have a low credit limit, it’s not necessarily a huge deal if your credit card utilization rate is slightly higher than recommended.
+While experts recommend keeping your credit card utilization down, it’s important to note that creditors also care about the total dollar amount of your available credit.
+This means that if you have a low credit limit, it’s not necessarily a huge deal if your credit utilization rate is slightly higher than recommended.